 And behind the scenes, our team of physicians, registered nurses and technicians work together to ensure each and every patient's safety and comfort.
 Our full-time medical director, a board-certified anesthesiologist, provides clinical oversight for our surgical and anesthesia staff.

-The Kennedy Surgical Center houses six ultra-modern operating suites, three procedure rooms, and an acute recovery room.
+The Kennedy Surgery Center houses six ultra-modern operating suites, three procedure rooms, and an acute recovery room.

 Click here for full location information and directions.